Resolution Except for the Normal-Crossing Locus and Galois actions: Introduction

+The proof of this rigidity forms the main technical part of the paper.
+Crucially, the combination of this rigidity and the openness of the normal crossings locus provides a robust, abstract mechanism for partial desingularization.
+We can encapsulate this in the following structural guarantee:

+\textbf{General Resolution Principle.} \emph{Let $\mathcal{C}$ be any class of singularities on a smooth variety $X$ that is open and satisfies the Center Theorem (i.e., any canonical maximal admissible center intersecting the locus of $\mathcal{C}$ is entirely contained within it).
+Then the functorial desingularization algorithm automatically yields a canonical resolution up to the class $\mathcal{C}$.}

+It is vital to emphasize that the success of this principle relies entirely on the precise geometric nature of the desingularization invariant.
+The canonical logarithmic invariant $\mathrm{inv}$ developed in \cite{W22, W23} and generalizing the invariant of \cite{ATW-weighted} is uniquely equipped for this problem, satisfying the Center Theorem for the class of nc singularities adapted to an SNC exceptional divisor, as it is natively compatible with the normal crossings structure.

-The algorithm proceeds as follows: \begin{itemize} \item The nc locus $X^{\mathrm{nc}}(\mathcal{I})$ is open. \item At each step, one blows up a canonical admissible center associated with the maximum of the invariant $\mathrm{inv}$ on the closed complement $X \setminus X^{\mathrm{nc}}(\mathcal{I})$.
-By the Center Theorem, the associated center is disjoint from the nc locus. \item The process stops when every point lies in the nc locus, so that $X = X^{\mathrm{nc}}(\mathcal{I})$. \end{itemize}
+By applying this principle to the class $\mathcal{C} = X^{\mathrm{nc}}(\mathcal{I})$ using our specific invariant $\mathrm{inv}$, the NC-preserving algorithm proceeds seamlessly: \begin{itemize} \item By the Openness property, the nc locus $X^{\mathrm{nc}}(\mathcal{I})$ is an open subset, making the locus of worse singularities $X \setminus X^{\mathrm{nc}}(\mathcal{I})$ a closed set. \item At each step, the algorithm selects the canonical admissible center associated with the maximum of the geometric invariant $\mathrm{inv}$ restricted to the closed complement $X \setminus X^{\mathrm{nc}}(\mathcal{I})$. \item By the Center Theorem, this chosen center is strictly disjoint from $X^{\mathrm{nc}}(\mathcal{I})$.
+Consequently, the blow-up completely avoids and perfectly preserves the pre-existing normal crossings structure. \item Because the invariant strictly drops globally, the process must terminate.
+The algorithm stops when no points lie outside the nc locus, so that $X = X^{\mathrm{nc}}(\mathcal{I})$. \end{itemize}